SkoolNotes/Taproot/2020HIST201/KBhHIST201UnitOneEssayJack.md

 * Absolute logic and assertion => overpower and compensation
 * Assertion of control => internal collapse => over-reliance on globalization

+Musing:
+* Reliance on multiculturalism will cause improsion, whereas reliance on unification and control will cause overpowering

 ## Defluffifying
 CHOSEN THESIS CLAIM